-- m) Supervising the preparation and disclosure of financial information; - n) Inspecting the review of accounts in accounting documentation; - o) Hiring the services of experts who will assist one or several of its members in exercising their duties.
+- n) Inspecting the review of accounts in accounting documentation; - Hiring the services of experts who will assist one or several of its members in exercising their duties.
 The contracting and remuneration of experts must take into account the importance of the matters they are to deal with and the company's economic situation; - p) Complying with other provisions set out in law or the Articles of Association.